konradsopala/devrel-notebook/Open-Source/OSS.md

   - **Maintainers**: Contributors who are responsible for driving the vision and managing the organizational aspects of the project.
 (They may also be authors or owners of the project.)
   - **Contributors**: Everyone who has contributed something back to the project.
   - **Community Members**: People who use the project.
 They might be active in conversations or express their opinion on the project’s direction.

+### Motivation

+- Extrinsic motivators are great at getting people first exposure, but not for creating long term OSS contributors.

 ### WelcomingCommunity